 Hours of work are dependent on the contract.
 Most Painters work 40 hours per week, with some working variable schedules or part time.
 Painters are usually laid off during periods of wet weather.
 In some areas of California, they may be out of work for three months or longer each year because of poor weather.

 Those who work for contractors may belong to the International Union of Painters and Allied Trades.

 The job of Painter may appeal to those who enjoy activities that involve practical, hands-on problems and solutions, being outdoors, and do not involve a lot of paperwork or working with others.

 Painters who belong to a union usually make a higher wage.

-The median wage in 2016 for Painters, Construction and Maintenance in California is $43,146 annually, or $20.74 hourly.
-The median wage for Painters, Construction and Maintenance in San Diego County is $38,216 annually, or $18.38 hourly.
+The median wage in 2016 for Painters, Construction and Maintenance in California was $43,146 annually, or $20.74 hourly.
+The median wage for Painters, Construction and Maintenance in San Diego County was $38,216 annually, or $18.38 hourly.
 The median is the point at which half of the workers earn more and half earn less.